So You Have High Blood Pressure, Now What?Heart Health

 Simple changes in diet can lower the systolic pressure by 10 points, and each additional habit adopted can lower your numbers by another four to five points each.

 - Increasing intake of fruits and vegetables, especially those high in potassium

 - Reduced alcohol intake per day

 - Quitting smoking

 Each of these changes have shown to lower blood pressure and decrease the risk for heart attack, stroke, and other organ and cardiovascular diseases.
 Maintaining those lowered numbers can prove to be lifesaving in the long run, too.

-Use the New Year as an opportunity to schedule an appointment with your primary care physician.
-A review of your blood pressure should be part of your annual checkup and an opportunity to learn if your reading falls within the new normal.
+A review of your blood pressure should be part of your annual checkup with your primary care physician and an opportunity to learn if your reading falls within the new normal.